IBM/watsonx-data/milvus_library/README.md

 8. "utils.py" includes the session token that is generated dynamically to access the service details and the instance.

 Note: We could leverage the RAG based similarity search code in place of the sample code once the design looks good.

+# How to setup the environment
+1. Setup a python venv "python -m venv /path/to/new/virtual/environment"
+2. Install pip in the python venv
+3. Install poetry using "pipx install poetry"
+4. Install the library requirements using "poetry install"

+# How to generate the package in .whl or .tar format
+1. Generate the package using "poetry build"
+2. A new version of the build gets generated in the format of .whl and .tar in the /dist folder.